-GED® courses are free to students.
-The only cost towards earning the GED® is $16.00 for the Official Test.
-A minimum score of 145 is required on all subjects.
+GED courses are free to students.
+The only cost towards earning the GED is $16.00 for the Official Test.
+Scholarships are available, so many students have zero costs.
+A college scholarship is also available for qualifying GED graduates.

 The Official GED® test has 4 subjects:

-Reasoning through Langguage Arts - Ability to read closely, write clearly and edit and understand written text.
+Reasoning through Language Arts - Ability to read closely, write clearly and edit and understand written text.
+(There is a writing section on the test).

 Mathematical Reasoning - Quantitative & algebraic problem solving.